 Pictured above: The beachfront pool at the Conrad Hotel in Tanjung Benoa.

 Tanjung Benoa is the entire ‘thumb’ that protrudes northwards from the Bukit Peninsula and is located directly north of Nusa Dua.
-It is about 6km of long straight coastline with constant white sandy beach – almost no shade but plenty of stalls and cafés to sit at.
-Tanjung Benoa is a more affordable option than Nusa Dua, and has a good range of mid-range to top-end hotels, with several places catering well for families (but very little in the budget range).
-The area is the centre of water sports on the island and the best place to arrange jet skiing, parasailing, or banana-boat rides.
-Worth exploring is the likeable village of Benoa at the northern tip of the peninsula, which has the usual market, streets of local shops, and a mosque, Chinese temple, and Balinese Hindu temple within 200m of each other.
-The beach at the village is a good place to organise water sports at cheaper prices, as this is where most Indonesian tourists go.
+It is about 6 kilometers of long straight coastline with constant white sandy beach – almost no shade but plenty of stalls and cafés to sit at.
+Tanjung Benoa is a more affordable option than Nusa Dua, and has a good range of mid-range to top-end hotels, with several places catering well to families (but very little in the budget range).
+The area is the center of water sports on the island and the best place to arrange jet skiing, parasailing, or banana-boat rides.
+Worth exploring is the likable village of Benoa at the northern tip of the peninsula, which has the usual market, streets of local shops, and a mosque, Chinese temple, and Balinese Hindu temple within 200 meters of each other.
+The beach at the village is a good place to organize water sports at cheaper prices, as this is where most Indonesian tourists go.
 No waves for surfing but very calm for swimming (though you do have to watch out for jet skis).

 UBUD – THE BEST HOTELS